 - Must have good character and a record of service to the school and community.

 - Application Workshops – A chance for potential applicants to learn about the Junior League of Dallas, the Women LEAD Scholarship, and the application process.
 During this session, applicants can ask questions about the steps needed to apply.
-Application Workshop dates to be announced.
+Application workshop dates are as follows: South Oak Cliff High School – November 9, 2022 at 12:00pm, Thomas Jefferson High School – November 9, 2022 at 1:00pm, and Emmett J. Conrad High School – November 16, 2022 at 3:00pm.

 The Women LEAD Scholarship Program Committee will review the applications and select up to 10 finalists.